A brief guide to benefits

 Only a person who is in receipt of certain qualifying benefits may qualify.

 This is a non-taxable, non-contributory, means tested benefit paid by the local authority to help cover or pay towards rent.
 The amount you can claim will depend on your personal circumstances.
 See the Housing Benefit page for more information.

-Incapacity Benefit is being replaced with Employment and Support Allowance (ESA).
+Incapacity Benefit is being replaced with GOV.UK - Employment and Support Allowance (ESA).